tvanesse/compdaysrecorder/README.md

 ## What is CompDays Recorder ?

-This is a simple Gtk application developed with quickly.
+This is a simple Gtk application developed with `quickly`.
 The purpose is to build a tool that keeps track of working overtimes and computes compensation days.

 ## Installation
 For the time being there is no official release since the project is under development.
 If you still want to run *CompDays Recorder*, you will need to install some dependencies.